OptimalBPM/of/README.md

 # Documentation

 ## Concepts
-There are three major concepts in the Optimal Framework: [broker, plugins and schemas](https://github.com/OptimalBPM/of/wiki/Concepts).
+There are three major concepts in the Optimal Framework: [broker, nodes, plugins and schemas](https://github.com/OptimalBPM/of/wiki/Concepts).

 ## Examples